ervin-sungkono/ervin-sungkono/README.md

 <div id="header" align="left">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="320"/>
   <h1>Hello there 👋</h1>
-  <p>I am a developer from Indonesia, currently studying at <b>Binus University</b> majoring in <b>Computer Science.</b> I am passionate when it comes to learning new stuff, especially in the fields of technology and coding.</p>
+  <p>I am a developer from Indonesia, recently graduated at <b>Binus University</b> with a bachelor's degree in <b>Computer Science.</b> I am passionate when it comes to learning new stuff, especially in the fields of technology and coding so that I can grow as a better developer.</p>
   <p>Javascript is my main programming languange, however there are some others based on my top languanges:</p>
   <img src="https://github-readme-stats-ervinsungkonos-projects.vercel.app/api/top-langs/?username=ervin-sungkono&layout=compact&hide=html,css,scss,blade&theme=react" alt="Top Languange"/>
   <p>You can also check out my Github Stats:</p>